Algorithms for Carmichael numbers: Algorithms akin to Kn odel's Argument - A survey

-The asymptotically faster method for the inner loop proved to be ineffective in practice because its best case was when $P$ was small.
-More often the tabulation found itself in the case $P_{d-1}\lambda(P_{d-1}) > B$.
-When this happened, single prime completion consisted of two steps: compute $r^\star$ and discard $Pr^\star$ for being too large.
+The asymptotically faster \textbf{SPC} method for the inner loop proved to be ineffective in practice.
+The common case was $P_{d-1}\lambda(P_{d-1}) > B$.
+When this happened, \textbf{SPC} frequently consisted of two steps: compute $r^\star$ and discard $Pr^\star$ for being too large.
 There were other downstream effects.
-First, the work to get to the inner loop was more costly than the inner loop.
+First, the cost of getting to the inner loop exceeded the work done in the inner loop.
+This meant that future implementations would be focused on the creation of cyclic products.
+This is another hint that our approach was not optimal; the algorithmic realization of the counting argument of these products is not done via a prime-by-prime approach.
 Second, this made parallel distribution of the work difficult.
-Our approach was ad-hoc and inefficient.

-To address these shortcomings this new work changes the cases above as follows: \begin{enumerate} \item Subsection 3.1 becomes ``Tabulate all $n = PR$ with $P < X$ and $\omega(R) = 2$." \item Subsection 3.2 becomes ``Tabulate all $n = PR$ with $P < X$ and $\omega(R) \geq 3$." \end{enumerate} This change allows us to keep the count of preproducts smaller but poses two algorithmic challenges.
-First: how do we find composite completions $R$?
-Second: how do we guarantee our algorithm is correct?
+We chose to distribute at the $\lfloor d/2 \rfloor$ level which was an ad hoc choice made in an attempt to balance two key problems.
+Distributing it higher up was unbalanced and distributing it further down duplicated too much work.